ShanaSkydancer/Terminal_Talk/README.md

 4. Following:
     * To view other user's posts you need to use the follows command.
     * "`<user name> follows <user name>`"
-    * eg  Shana follows Skye
+    * eg  "Shana follows Skye"

 5. Wall:
     * To view a user's wall, just enter their name and the wall command.
     * "`<user name> wall`"
-    * eg  Shana wall
+    * eg  "Shana wall"

 ## Developers Section
 ---------------------